 The study is expected to change the way"...

 Abraxane Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

-Abraxane (paclitaxel protein-bound particles for Injectable suspension) is used in the treatment of breast cancer.
-It is a cancer (antineoplastic) medication.
-Common side effects include nausea, vomiting, diarrhea, mouth sores, headache, muscle/joint pain, numbness/tingling/burning of the hands/feet, weakness, or dizziness.
+Abraxane (paclitaxel protein-bound particles for Injectable suspension) is a cancer (antineoplastic) medication used in the treatment of breast cancer.
+Common side effects of Abraxane include:

 Our Abraxane (paclitaxel protein-bound particles) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.